Void Meditation and the Embodied Cosmos: You Are the Gateway

 This is where Void Meditation begins.

-And where the illusion of disconnection ends.
+And where the felt sense of disconnection can begin to loosen.

 The Dragon’s Plunge: Meditation Beyond Mindfulness

-Void Meditation, also known as The Dragon’s
+introduce Void Meditation, also known as The

-Plunge.
+Dragon’s Plunge.

 This isn’t about breath awareness or calming your thoughts.